 The Community Research Advisory Board (CRAB) advises researchers on how best to engage under-represented populations in research, and to foster collaboration among those populations and researchers interested in addressing health disparities.

-The Youth Research Advisory Board (YRAB) is a diverse group of 15-26 years-old teens and young adults who meet monthly to offer a youth perspective to interested researchers and community partners about adolescent research.
+The Youth Research Advisory Board (YRAB) is a diverse group of teens and young adults ages 15-26 who meet monthly to offer a youth perspective to interested researchers and community partners about adolescent research.

 CERC leads and participates in high-quality clinical and methodological research, collaborates on educational activities, and fosters multi-disciplinary projects and interaction among patients, researchers, and other stakeholders.